Read More Toolkit Articles

 Read More

-About half of U.S. children suffer abuse, poverty, parental incarceration and other traumas.
+About half of U.S. children suffer abuse, poverty, parental incarceration.
 These kids face deep physical and mental scars that impair development, learning, and health.
-How can schools support and help students dealing with trauma?
+How can schools support and help students dealing with these issues?
 The new Salud America!
-“Trauma Sensitive School Action Pack” is a free guide with coaching to help school personnel talk to decision-makers, build a support team, craft a system to identify and support traumatized students, and more!
+“Help Your School Support Students Action Pack” is a free guide with coaching to help school personnel talk to decision-makers, build a support team, craft a system to identify and support students, and more!
 The Action Pack was created by Dr. Amelie G. Ramirez, director of the Salud America!
-Latino health program at UT Health San Antonio, with input from John Hernandez, who created a unique system to help traumatized students at East Central ISD in San Antonio.
+Latino health program at UT Health San Antonio, with input from John Hernandez, who created a unique system to help support students at East Central ISD in San Antonio.
 Get the Action Pack!
-The Action Pack ...
+The Action Pack helps school ...

 Read More